 Brewing at a lower temperature: Lowering the average brewing temperature will produce coffee that contains less caffeine.
-Coffee made in a French Press or a Vietnamese filter brewer are brewed at a lower average temperature over most of the brewing time.
+Coffee made in a French Press or a Vietnamese filter brewer is brewed at a lower average temperature over most of the brewing time.

 Brewing faster/switching to espresso: Reducing the brewing time will also produce a lower-caffeine cup of coffee.
 The French Press and Vietnamese filter brewers are faster than the average machine brewer.
-In espresso machines, the brewing is very fast.
-A shot of espresso has less caffeine than a 8 oz. of regular coffee but the same amount of flavor.
+In espresso machines, brewing is very fast.
+A shot of espresso has less caffeine than an 8 oz. of regular coffee but the same amount of flavor.
 Even if you don’t like espresso shots, try making an “espressocino” or American espresso.

 Switching to instant coffee: Instant coffees typically have less caffeine than regular coffee because they are processed with lower heat than regular.
-You don’t need to settle for the the jar of instant in your local grocery store; search out Ipoh White Coffee King, Vinacafe, or G7 Instant for great flavor and a mellow brew.
+You don’t need to settle for the jar of instant in your local grocery store; search out Ipoh White Coffee King, Vinacafe, or G7 Instant for great flavor and a mellow brew.

 For those who are only slightly sensitive: You may only need to change your brewing methods and reduce your caffeine intake from other foods, as I outlined above.
 What are you waiting for?
 It’s easy!
 Go and enjoy some coffee.

-For the extremely sensitive: Your options are the most limited.
+For the sensitive: Your options are the most limited.
 Not only should you reduce your caffeine intake from daily foods, but you’ll have to drink decaf as well.
 But don’t despair!
-There is decent coffee that meets FDA or EU decaffeination standards, if you know where to look.
+There is decent coffee that meets FDA or EU decaffeination standards if you know where to look.
 Consider the Komodo Dragon and Organic Twilight, or search out other coffees processed by the Swiss decaffeination process.

 Clearly, those who are sensitive to caffeine have many options to reduce their intake while still enjoying a tasty cup of coffee.
-In a typical day you can drop your caffeine intake by 200 mg per day or more, to under 100 mg, just by choosing your non-coffee foods wisely, and choosing coffee types that have less caffeine, such as espresso, instant, or naturally low caffeine beans.
-You can reduce possible reactions to acid, burnt sugars and oils by choosing coffee roasted at lower temperatures.
+On a typical day, you can drop your caffeine intake by 200 mg per day or more, to under 100 mg, just by choosing your non-coffee foods wisely, and choosing coffee types that have less caffeine, such as espresso, instant, or naturally low caffeine beans.
+You can reduce possible reactions to acid, burnt sugars, and oils by choosing coffee roasted at lower temperatures.
 By making good choices during the day, you may be able to experience coffee nirvana again, without any distress.
 Enjoy!

 General info about decaffeination: Wikipedia on decaffeination